-- Carrying out the modifications needed in public housing based on the Section 504 Rehabilitation Act Needs Assessment for Public Housing; - Identify voucher eligible applicants should non-elderly and disabled vouchers become available from the waiting list; and - HAPGC is continuing its longstanding relationships with a variety of County agencies and programs representing "special needs" populations including the Mental Illness and Disabilities Program, Veterans Assistance Program, and Veterans Affairs Supportive Housing.
+- Carrying out the modifications needed in public housing based on the Section 504 Rehabilitation Act Needs Assessment for Public Housing; - Applying for special purpose vouchers targeted to the nonelderly and disabled should they become available;

+- Identifying voucher eligible applicants should non-elderly and disabled vouchers become available from the waiting list; - Partnering with the Department of Health and Human Services and Social Services to refer applicants for the elderly and disabled voucher; and - HAPGC is continuing its longstanding relationships with a variety of County agencies and programs representing "special needs" populations including the Mental Illness and Disabilities Program, Veterans Assistance Program, and Veterans Affairs Supportive Housing.
 HAPGC will continue to expand housing opportunities for these groups through referrals from advocacy groups and targeting of groups in existing assisted housing programs.
 Case management by advocates is an integral part of these housing opportunities.
 Advocates include the Department of Social Services, Veteran Affairs Medical Center and the Department of Family Services.